catallog/django-jsonschema-form/README.md

 django-jsonschema-form
 ====================

-This package renders a [jsonschema](http://json-schema.org/) as part of one django admin form.
+This package renders a [jsonschema](http://json-schema.org/) as part of a django form.

-# Instalation
+# Installation

 Just run ```pip install django-jsonschema-form``` and then add an entry on your django project's settings.